 - Receiving compensation or anything of value from an insurer, health plan, business, or consumer in connection with performing activities as a navigator, other than from the Exchange or an entity or individual who has received a navigator grant under the PPACA.

-- Specifies grounds for suspension or revocation of registration and authorizes DFS to impose an administrative fine in lieu of, or in addition to suspension or revocation.
+- Grounds for suspension or revocation of registration and authorizes DFS to impose an administrative fine in lieu of, or in addition to suspension or revocation.

 - Any person who acts as a navigator without registration is subject to an administrative penalty not to exceed $1,500.

-Navigators will be required to adhere to strict security and privacy standards – including how to safeguard a consumer’s personal information.
-They’ll be required to complete 20-30 hours of training by the federal government to be certified, will take additional federal training throughout the year, and will renew their federal certification yearly.
+Navigators are required to adhere to strict security and privacy standards – including how to safeguard a consumer’s personal information.
+They are required to complete training by the federal government to be certified, will take additional federal training throughout the year, and will renew their federal certification yearly.
 All types of enrollment assisters – including Certified Application Counselors and agents/brokers – are required to complete specific training and are subject to federal criminal penalties for violations of privacy or fraud statutes, on top of any relevant state law penalties.

 The training curriculum for Navigators is available on the Marketplace website - http://marketplace.cms.gov.
 Please know that completion of the federal navigator curriculum does not automatically qualify an individual to become a navigator.